intel/trustauthority-client-for-java/examples/tdx-sample-app/README.md

 # TDX Attestation Sample App
-The TDX Attestation Sample App is a Java application that uses the Intel Trust Authority Attestation Java Client libraries to fetch token from Intel Trust Authority.
+The TDX Attestation Sample App is a Java application that uses the Intel Trust Authority Attestation Java Client packages to fetch token from Intel Trust Authority.
 The application is supposed to be run inside a TD.
 When run, it collects a quote from the TD and sends it to Intel Trust Authority to retrieve a token.